 A winter wedding is truly a magical event.
 While most couples opt for spring and summer weddings, the winter season can set the perfect scene for a memorable celebration.

 As you plan for your winter wedding, one big decision is your bridal party attire.
 You may be concerned that there won’t be enough options for wintertime wedding attire, but fear not — you’ll find you have a winter wonderland’s worth of fantastic choices!

-These five styling ideas will help you create a glamorous, wintry experience sure to leave a lasting impression on your guests.
+Couple these five styling ideas with some winter wedding trends of 2021 and you will create a glamorous, wintry experience sure to leave a lasting impression on your guests.

 1. Winter Fairytale

 Picture long, lacy trains, full skirts, and long, and ballroom sleeves, and if you want to go for the royal touch, a tiara and elbow gloves!
 Winter wedding dresses bring to mind classic children’s stories and are sure to keep you warm.

 Bridesmaids dress with a fairytale flair that should complement the wedding dress.
 Long, full skirts in deep, royal blues with a hint of red in the accessories can contribute a bit of princess fair to the magical winter atmosphere.

 And for both bride and bridesmaids, grand, elaborate bouquets with large blooms are a must.
 Amaryllis is an excellent choice for a fairytale wedding.